UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-4. Now type the command below and hit enter.
+4. Now type the command below and press enter.
 This will update the RPi OS
 ```
 sudo apt update
 ```